Ariel Gore: Atlas of the Human Heart (1998)

 Her lyrical memoir, Atlas of the Human Heart, recounts Gore's teenage years and her travels.
 This book was a 2004 finalist for the Oregon Book Award.

 Teaching

 She has taught as a faculty fellow at The Attic Institute of Arts and Letters in Portland, Oregon, University of New Mexico in Albuquerque, and at the Institute of American Indian Arts (IAIA) in Santa Fe.
 She currently teaches at Ariel Gore's School for Wayward Writers (or The Literary Kitchen).

 Personal life

 Gore is openly queer and has two children, a daughter and a son.
 After living in Portland, Oregon for many years, Gore and her family moved to Oakland, California in approximately 2014 and lived there for 3 years before moving to New Mexico.
+The family moved back to Oakland in 2024.

 Gore's daughter, Maia Swift, has worked as an art director for her mother's Hip Mama magazine and helped her co-author Whatever, Mom: Hip Mama's Guide to Raising a Teenager (2004).

+Gore was married to chef Deena Chafetz from 2013 until Chafetz's death from metastatic breast cancer in 2023.